graphql/graphql-spec/spec/Section 6 -- Execution.md

 ## Executing Requests

-To execute a request, the executor must have a parsed `Document` (as defined in the “Query Language” part of this spec) and a selected operation name to run if the document defines multiple operations, otherwise the document is expected to only contain a single operation.
+To execute a request, the executor must have a parsed {Document} and a selected operation name to run if the document defines multiple operations, otherwise the document is expected to only contain a single operation.
 The result of the request is determined by the result of executing this operation according to the "Executing